amomen9/PostgreSQL/pgpool/README.md

 vi ~postgres/.bashrc
 ```

-The env entries.
-Add them to the end of .bashrc.
-The `| cut -d '.' -f1` part is to remove the FQDN part, if any:
+These are the env entries.
+Add them to the end of .bashrc file.
+The `| cut -d '.' -f1` part is to remove the FQDN part from the hostname command output, if any:

 ```shell
 declare -x PGDATA=/data/postgresql/15/main/data
 declare -x HOSTNAME=$(hostname | cut -d '.' -f1)